Cobb County Building & Fire Code Agentic RAG Assistant

 Streamlit Chat Interface

-The front end is a simple Streamlit chat application designed for fast review by recruiters, technical interviewers, and portfolio visitors.
-Users submit a code or permitting question, then receive a concise 2-3 paragraph answer with source references and a visible answer-source label.
+The front end is a Streamlit chat application designed for portfolio review and technical inspection.
+Users submit a code or permitting question, then receive a concise answer with source references and an answer-source label.
+The Settings & Eval dashboard lets users switch between all four retrieval options and view cached LangSmith evaluation metrics without restarting the app.

 Document Corpus & Data Policy

 The local corpus is designed around Cobb County, Georgia building and fire code research.
-It includes county ordinance PDFs, Fire Marshal forms and checklists, building permit guidance, tenant build-out documents, fire inspection documents, hydrant and sprinkler resources, emergency equipment guidance, and Georgia code references.
+It includes county ordinance PDFs, Fire Marshal forms and checklists, building permit and tenant build-out guidance, fire inspection documents, hydrant and sprinkler resources, emergency equipment guidance, and Georgia code references.

 - Local PDFs used during development: 41 files.